jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Processing/processing.rst.txt

 When SeisIO Won't Merge
 ------------------------
 SeisIO does **not** combine data channels if **any** of the five fields above are non-empty and different.
-For example, if a SeisData object S contains two channels, each with id "XX.FOO..BHZ", but one has fs=100 Hz and the other fs=50 Hz, **merge!** does nothing.
+For example, if a GphysData object S contains two channels, each with id "XX.FOO..BHZ", but one has fs=100 Hz and the other fs=50 Hz, **merge!** does nothing.